HarryS2496/Kings-Fist-Webnovel/chapters/chapter6.md

 “Pendra is *correct* on this matter; you go too far.
 I brought you to this office as a chance to help us pass down judgement towards the guilty, not towards the innocent.”

-“And even if the possibility of what Gerwyn did could have been avoided, that does not excuse the right for you to berate him for it.”
+“And even if what Gerwyn did was avoidable, such is no excuse for you to berate him so.”
 Sherman added while scribbling down more notes.

 Victor turned to him.